 The generation process is slightly different between black box and white box migration.
-Using Re-platform, UForge is not generating a machine image from a scan report, rather from an appliance template.
+UForge is not generating a machine image from a scan report, rather from an appliance template.
 You can add and remove packages at will from the OS Profile layer.
 Consequently package dependencies are calculated using the list of packages in the OS Profile.
 Any missing packages from the OS Profile are added prior to generating the machine image.

-5.4 Migration Using Re-platform
+5.4 Migration Process In Detail

-The entire migration process using Re-platform (previously referred to as "scan") has 5 main steps.
+The entire migration process has 5 main steps.
 These are:

 - 1. Scan the source machine. - 2.
 Report the scan results to UForge AppCenter, where the platform analyzes the report.
 The scan differentiates between known packages and extra files. - 3.
 The results are used to build an archive.
 The extra files are only included in the archive if the user is performing a scan with overlay.
 The archive is sent back to the platform. - 4.
 The archive is uncompressed, and the information is stored in the database as a Scan. - 5.
-The scan can be used to generate machine images (also known as black box migration) or imported to create a new appliance template (also known as whitebox migration).
+The scan can be used to generate machine images (black box migration) or imported to create a new appliance template (white box migration).
 The generated machine image can then be published to the target environment and instances can be provisioned.